 The detergent dispenser and rinse aid dispenser may also be the cause of your leaky dishwasher.
 These parts are generally located on the inner door panel of your dishwasher.
 The compartment may be screwed onto the panel of the dishwasher and have a gasket around it to prevent leaks.
 Other dishwashers have a hinged door on a compartment that is set into the panel itself;these dispensers have a rubber grommet to make a watertight seal around the latch.
 If the gasket or grommet is damaged or worn, it will need to be replaced.
 Find your replacement dispensers & grommets here: Dispensers and Gaskets & Grommets

 If your dishwasher’s spray arm is made of plastic, it can become warped or cracked.
 If it is a metal spray arm, it can pull open at the seams or become bent.
-Some of the holes in the spray arms can get clogged or blocked.
-When these deteriorations happen, water sprays at the bottom of the dishwasher instead of at the dishes.
+Some of the holes in the spray arms can get clogged or blocked, preventing soap and water from spraying on to the dishes.
 This can cause a leak if that area being sprayed is not sealed.
 Remove your spray arms to check for any cracks or distortions.
 Also check the holes on the spray arms for any blockage – you can clean these yourself or simply replace them if it is a daunting task.
 Find your replacement spray arms here: Spray Arms

 Float & Float Switch